-Of the 160 abstracts remaining following completion of this systematic review and coding exercise, 80 were identified as appearing relevant to the question on career management skills.
-These were subject to an additional level of review, which resulted in around half being excluded as a result of being:
+In 2014/2015, of the 160 abstracts remaining following completion of this systematic review and coding exercise, 80 were identified as appearing relevant to the question on career management skills.
+Those taken to the second stage of review were subject to an additional level of review, which resulted in around half being excluded as a result of being:

-- Unrepresentative for example, having drawn on a very small / niche sample - Unclear - on the nature of the intervention being tested and reported on - Theory-based focussed on assessing the concept, rather than the effectiveness of practical interventions aimed at increasing CMS - Not related to a specific intervention / approach several studies looked at relationships between different CMS competencies, rather than interventions aimed at developing these.
+- Unrepresentative for example, having drawn on a very small / niche sample - Unclear on the nature of the intervention being tested and reported on - Theory-based focussed on assessing the concept, rather than the effectiveness of practical interventions aimed at increasing CMS - Not related to a specific intervention / approach several studies looked at relationships between different CMS competencies, rather than interventions aimed at developing these.

 Full-text copies of the remaining papers were subject to a more in-depth review aimed at identifying the key emerging themes.
 At this stage, further studies were excluded as the full text revealed that they either reported on part of a study that was already included in the review or provided only weak, insecure or unsubstantiated findings.
 The bibliographies of the studies identified as being of particular relevance to the topic were then reviewed to identify any additional material (including articles published before the year 2000) that would be suitable for inclusion in the review.
-A total of 21 studies were drawn on in the development of this paper, references for which are provided in Annex B.